carbonatefan/OPTiMAL/README.md

 ## Running the Models
 ### GPR model ('OPTiMAL')

-Start by simply running OPTiMAL.m.
+To run the GPR model on the demo dataset, simply open and run OPTiMAL.m.
 This will load the provided modern calibration dataset:

 ```
 ModernCalibration.xlsx